Computational Expressions in Java

 .yield((a, b, c, d) -> String.format("a=%d,b=%s,c=%s,d=%.2f and product is %.2f", a, b, c, d, a*d));

-Handling exceptions
+Handling Exceptions

-As we can see above, we can gracefully take care of exception using Result functions, like in divide.
+As we can see above, we can gracefully take care of exceptions using Result functions, like in divide.
 We can also use trial from Result, which wraps any exceptions in Failure, up front, especially handy for those scary divisions!

 var result =